jlips24/Holiday-Games/README.md

 ## Description

-My friends and I wanted to do a secret santa, but we don;t live close to each other, so we couldn't pull names out of a hat.
+My friends and I wanted to do a secret santa, but we don't live close to each other, so we couldn't pull names out of a hat.
 I looked for an application to do this for us, but I dodn't trust any of them with our email addresses, so I built an open source secret santa application that you control.

 This application runs in the command line.
 It supports Secret Santa and White Elephant.